 Where to eat: Zheng Asian Bistro

-The town sits right off Interstate-70, which makes it a convenient stop on your itinerary.
-Most travelers know Glenwood Springs as home to some of the best hot springs in Colorado.
-But there’s a lot more to do here, and you should spend at least a day in this beautiful town.
+The town sits right off Interstate-70, and most travelers know Glenwood Springs as home to some of the best hot springs in Colorado.

 Located on the Western Slope, Glenwood Springs is a year-round destination where you can enjoy rafting on the Colorado River and exploring many hikes like the 6.8-mile Grizzly Trail.